Hamuj12/randomized_caches/README.md

 Refer `perf_runs/`.

 **Note**: We do not provide the SPEC2017 source due to its licensing.

-In all our experiments, we have used the generic `Example-gcc-linux-x86.cfg` config file (provided as part of SPEC2017 package) to build SPEC2017.
+To build SPEC2017, follow these steps:

+1. Copy the config file `spec_config/randomized_caches.cfg` to the `config/` subdirectory of your SPEC installation

+2. `source shrc`

+3. `runcpu --rebuild --action run --config randomized_caches.cfg --tune base,peak -O -o csv all`

+This will set up the required directory structure for the gem5 simulations to pick up relevant SPEC binaries

 ## Process fingerprinting